ddxxdd-code/ddxxdd-code/README.md

 - 👋 Hi, I’m @ddxxdd-code
-- 🌱 I’m currently studying majors in Mathematics and Computer Science
+- 🌱 I’m currently in my senior year of undergrad, studying majors in Mathematics and Computer Science
 - 📫 How to reach me dedong.xie@mail.utoronto.ca

 <!---